Vegetarianism by country: Spain

 The number of restaurants and food stores catering exclusively, or partially, to vegetarians and vegans has more than doubled since 2011; with a total of 800 on record by the end of 2016, The Green Revolution claims.

+Sweden

+Surveys show that the percentage of Swedes who state that they are vegetarians or vegans is around 10% and that this figure has increased significantly since 2010.
+According to a survey conducted by Demoskop on behalf of the Swedish animal rights organisation Djurens rätt in 2014, the percentage of vegetarians was 6%, and the percentage of vegans 4%.
+The same figures were reported in a survey by Ipsos in 2020 on behalf of the Finnish branch of the Norwegian food company Orkla.
+That survey also showed that the percentage of Swedes who state that they only eat meat occasionally, sometimes called flexitarians, is 17%, which is much higher than in the rest of the Nordic and Baltic countries.

 Switzerland

 According to Agriculture and Agri-Food Canada, Switzerland has the second highest rate of vegetarianism in the European Union (though in fact Switzerland is not in the EU).
 Older governmental data from 1997 suggest that 2.3% of the population never eat meat and the observed trend seemed to point towards less meat consumption.
 Newer studies suggest that the percentage of vegetarians has risen to 5% by 2007.
 According to a 2020 survey by Swissveg, there were 5.1% vegetarians and 1% vegans.

 United Kingdom

 The Vegetarian Society was formed in Britain in 1847.
 In 1944, a faction split from the group to form The Vegan Society.

-A 2018 study by comparethemarket.com found that approximately 7% of British people were vegan, while 14% were vegetarian.
-The results of this study however are questioned by the UK Vegan Society who found that the sample was based on only 2,000 people.
-According to The Vegan Society's larger survey, the number of vegans quadrupled from 2014 to 2018; in 2018 there were approximately 600,000 vegans in the UK, equivalent to 1.16% of the British population as a whole.
-As well as this, 31% are eating less meat—either for health or ethical reasons, and 19% are eating fewer dairy products.

-A 2021 YouGov survey found 8% of respondents said they followed a plant-based diet, and over a third are interested in becoming vegan.
+A 2021 YouGov survey found 3% of respondents said they followed a plant-based diet or were vegan.

+In 2024 it was reported that 6.4% of UK adults planned to follow a vegan diet in 2025 (an estimated 3.4 million people).
+This includes 4.3% (an estimated 2.3 million Britons) who were not vegan at the end of 2024 but planned to start following a vegan diet in 2025.

+Data published by Statista in March 2024 indicated that 7% of the UK population are vegetarians, 4% are pescetarians, and 4% are vegans.

 Participation in Veganuary has become increasingly popular, with the number of people signing up rising each year.